-Figure 18.
+Figure 17.
 Admix valves located under admix tanks.

 The mixer computer will indicate the appropriate flow rate needed for the rate at which concrete is being produced.
-Refer to the mixer computer manual for further information on computer controlled flow rate settings.
+Refer to the mixer computer manual for further information on computer-controlled flow rate settings.

 NOTE: The computer does NOT control the admix, it only displays the amount of admixture that is required using the information that has been entered.
-The operator must MANUALLY make adjustments to the admix flow control.
+The operator must MANUALLY adjust the admix flow control.